It was 1971. I hadn't been back from Vietnam very long and I was involved in the antiwar movement with

 A couple of months later, my future wife, an actress named Gerardine Arthur, found herself on the same

-transatlantic flight as Muhammad and his wife Belinda.
+transatlantic flight as Muhammad and his wife Khalilah.
 Gerardine sent a note up to first class asking if

 she could have a word with Muhammad.
 He had the stewardess bring her up to first class and she sat